danielmoradi1/HairFind/README.md

 "HairFind" is a web application that presents hair salons and their services.

 # Readme File for Code
 This readme file provides information about the code and how to use it.
 The code is designed to perform school project.
+The sql.txt file contains code for sql tables.

 ## System Requirements